TheGoatMagik/Free-Minecraft-Skripts/README.md

 ## **❗️ Important:**

 Please read all lines that begin with a "#" before using these scripts.
-You can replace all Hex Colorcodes with your own.
+You can replace all Hex Colorcodes aswell as names or messages ("...") with your own.

 ## **⌨️ Unfinished:**